jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: userdiff_find_by_name at userdiff.c:402:12
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-  Occurrences: 8

-LibraryCallRemoved
-  Before events:
     CF: xdi_diff_outf at xdiff-interface.c:139:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset